briandconnelly/nicheconstruct/paper/02_introduction.md

 However, organisms do more than passively experience changing environments.
 Through their activities, their interactions with others, and even their deaths, organisms constantly modify their environment.
-This *niche construction* process can produce evolutionary feedback loops in which environmental change alters selection, which, in turn, alters the distribution of types and their corresponding influence on the environment [@odling2003niche].
+This *niche construction* process can produce evolutionary feedback loops in which environmental modification alters selection, which, in turn, alters the distribution of types and their corresponding influence on the environment [@odling2003niche].
 The nature of this feedback can have dramatic evolutionary consequences.
-One critical distinction is whether the constructing type is favored in the resulting environment.
+One critical distinction is whether the constructing type is favored in the environment that it constructs.
 Under positive niche construction, selection favors the constructor, and evolution stagnates as this type fixes.
-Under negative niche construction, selection favors a type other than the constructor, which creates an opportunity for novel adaptation.
+Whereas under negative niche construction, selection favors a type other than the constructor, which creates an opportunity for novel adaptation.
 If the resulting adapted type also engages in negative niche construction, cycles of construction and adaptation can ensue, such that populations find themselves continually chasing beneficial mutations as their adaptive landscape perpetually shifts.

 Here, we show that the selective feedbacks that result from niche construction can maintain cooperation indefinitely.
-We find that it is specifically negative niche construction that is responsible for this result because of the endless opportunities for adaptation that it produces.
+We find that it is specifically negative niche construction that is responsible for this result due to the endless opportunities for adaptation that it produces.
-These results suggest that cooperators can ensure their survival when they play an active role in their own evolution.
+These results suggest that cooperators can ensure their survival by playing an active role in their own evolution.